isabelc/WooCommerce-Show-Attributes/readme.txt

 == Upgrade Notice ==

 = 1.6.1 =
 Fixed an installation error in version 1.6.
+This plugin now requires WooCommerce 3.0 or higher.

 = 1.6 =
 Compatibility with PHP 7.1 and WooCommerce 3.0.
 Accessing attribute data directly was causing some PHP notices in PHP 7.1.